 Colorado law requires the Court to calculate the guideline amount of child support as a starting point.
 Child support in Colorado is established pursuant to Colorado Revised Statute 14-10-115.
 The guideline amount of child support is determined largely by the number of schedule overnights each parent shares with child as outlined in the parenting plan, as well as the incomes of the parents.
 However, many more factors can influence the guideline calculation of child support.
 Worksheets provided by the Colorado Judicial Branch can assist you in calculating the preliminary amount for child support.
 The Colorado’s Child Support Commission meets regularly to review the child support guidelines and to evaluate the laws in Colorado regarding child support.

 The Fort Collins Child Support and Custody lawyers at the Cossitt Law firm are here to help you through the process and determine your income for the purpose of calculating child support.
-Call 970-488-1887 for a free consultation today or fill out our contact form and we will reach out to you.
+Call 970-488-1887 for a consultation today or fill out our contact form and we will reach out to you.